 UNIVERSITY OF CALIFORNIA, LOS ANGELES – LOS ANGELES, CA

-Applicants should submit the materials listed below by November 1st in order to receive full consideration.
-After this date the search committee will begin to review applications:
+Applicants should submit the materials listed below by October 1st, after which date the search committee will begin to review applications:

-- Statement of contributions to equity, diversity, and inclusion
+• Statement on contributions to equity, diversity, and inclusion

 UCLA offers an excellent package of benefits, including domestic partner benefits; it also has a number of programs to assist faculty in career development and the balance of work and family obligations.

 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age or protected veteran status.
 For the complete University of California nondiscrimination and affirmative action policy, see: UC Nondiscrimination & Affirmative Action Policy (http://policy.ucop.edu/doc/4000376/NondiscrimAffirmAct)